BobbyTables1337/Undutmaning25-Loken/README.md

 We dig deeper into the profiles folders and we find Documents, images and a Firefox profile.

 On the Desktop, we also find a file (NotesForMyself.odt) and a password.zip file.
-The notes file contains som clues in the metadata.
+The notes file contains some clues in the metadata.
 ![image](https://github.com/user-attachments/assets/20aafb98-96ba-4399-8071-69b476f3d685)

 OK, password to password.zip is the Windows user password, and also we are hinted that we should consider building rules och wordlists based on certain criterias.